 - or talk to the bully and/or victim later.

-Tell the students that some forms of bullying behavior may be a civil rights violation.
-Define civil rights as the rights of freedom (legal, social and economic equality) guaranteed to U.S. citizens by the 13th and 14th Amendment.
-Discuss what freedoms or rights are taken from the victims and the larger community as a result of bullying (right to an equal and safe education, freedom for persecution based on race, religion, or gender).
+Some forms of bullying behavior may be a civil rights violation.
+Define civil rights as the rights of freedom (legal, social and economic equality) guaranteed to U.S. citizens by the 13th and 14th Amendments.
+Discuss what freedoms or rights are taken from the victims and the larger community as a result of bullying (right to an equal and safe education, freedom from persecution based on race, religion, or gender).

 Explain that bullying can be based on discrimination, or treating people unfairly based on groups they belong to or how a person looks, dresses, or acts.

-Encourage the students to come up with ideas for collecting data about the status of bullying behavior at the school(s) and then reporting it clearly.
-Some ideas follow:
+Brainstorm ideas for collecting data about the status of bullying behavior at the school(s) and then reporting it clearly.

-Students present the collected data through graphs and charts and share the summarized results with the class.
+Learners evaluate and present the collected data through graphs and charts and share the summarized results.

 Facilitate a discussion.
 Ask:

 - Is there bullying behavior in your school?
 What is the evidence?
 Given the evidence cited, what might have been the catalyst?

 - What could we do to make the situation better?